felipe2008pg1/Inventory-Manegement/README.md

-# Gerenciamento de inventário

-Sistema de Gerenciamento de Inventário (Python) Sistema de mercado focado em lógica de Back-end, priorizando a eficiência das engrenagens internas do software.

-Funcionalidades
-• Gerenciamento de estoque: Controle em tempo real.

-• Estruturação de dados: Uso de dicionários para busca otimizada.

-• Fluxo de Compra/Venda: Lógica baseada em condicionais e repetição.

-• Robustez: Tratamento de inputs para evitar erros de execução.

-Como Executar
-1. Certifique-se de ter o Python instalado.
+# 🚛 Inventory Manegement

+Inventory Management System (Python)
+Market system focused on back-end logic, prioritizing the efficiency of the software's internal components.

+Features
+• Inventory Management: Real-time control.
+• Data Structuring: Use of dictionaries for optimized searching.
+• Purchase/Sale Flow: Logic based on conditionals and repetition.
+• Robustness: Input handling to avoid runtime errors.

+How to execute:

+1. Make sure you have Python installed.
-2. Clone o repositório: `git clone (https://github.com/felipe2008pg1/Gerenciamento-de-Inventario)`
+2. Clone the repository: `git clone (https://github.com/felipe2008pg1/Gerenciamento-de-Inventario)`

-3. Execute o script: `python main.py`
+3. Run the script: `python main.py`